-rea's industrial concerns. $^{267}$ Large "central enterprises," such as munitions plants will continue to be run under a state strategic plan and adhere to the rationing system. $^{268}$
+rea's industrial concerns.271 Large "central enterprises," such as munitions plants will continue to be run under a state strategic plan and adhere to the rationing system.272

 Pak Pong-ju's appointment as Premier at the SPA meeting in April 2013 led many Pyongyang watchers to speculate that Kim Jong-un planned to revisit the reform measures taken by his father in the early 2000s.
 However, that does not appear to be the case for now.
 When examined, the "June 28 Measures" do not appear to constitute a scrapping of the command economy in favor of market-based economic reforms.
 This would not be in keeping with the Suryong system, which is predicated on a top-down driven economic (and political) system.
 Instead, the new economic management system in both the agricultural and light industry sectors is designed to improve productivity, which is needed to reinvigorate the moribund command economy.
-The regime's economic strategy, therefore, is not about opening up to the international community, but creating a firm base by which the existing rationing-based economy can remain stable.
-As such, when Kim Jong-un talked about "feeding the people," he is likely referring to those preferred classes of the Songbun, the beneficiaries of the current economic model-military, elite in Pyongyang, skilled workers in the military industrial complex, the growing middle class, and Party and government officials.
-The rest of the population will have to make due and rely on the market.
-Viewed from this perspective, North Korea's economic revival is not based on large scale revamping of the system, but tweaking around the edges.
-And for it to
+The regime's economic strategy, therefore, is not about opening up to the international community, but creating a firm base by which the existing rationing-based economy can remain stable.273 As such, when Kim Jong-un talked about "feeding the people," he is likely referring to those preferred classes of the Songbun, the beneficiaries of the current economic model-military, elite in Pyongyang, skilled workers in the military industrial complex, the growing middle class, and Party and government officials.
+The rest of the population will have to make due and rely on the market.274 Viewed from this per-